-After two years at wxyz, Edwards received a call from his old station, WSB, which had since been purchased by the Cox family of Ohio.
-Edwards had decided while at wxyz that he wanted to work for CBS, having listened to broadcasts from the network's elite corps of European correspondents, headed by Edward R. Murrow, in the late 1930's.
-But J. Leonard Reinsch, who headed the Cox broadcast interests, persuaded Edwards to rejoin wsB in 1940.
-"They offered me a little more money and I decided to go back there for some more seasoning before knocking on CBS's door," Edwards then vice president of CBS.
+After two years at WXYZ, Edwards received a call from his old station, WSB, which had since been purchased by the Cox family of Ohio.
+Edwards had decided while at WXYZ that he wanted to work for CBS, having listened to broadcasts from the network's elite corps of European correspondents, headed by Edward R. Murrow, in the late 1930's.
+But J. Leonard Reinsch, who headed the Cox broadcast interests, persuaded Edwards to rejoin WSB in 1940.
+"They offered me a little more money and I decided to go back there for some more seasoning before knocking on CBS's door," Edwards recalls.